The Eclipsed Sanctum

 Playtested, analysed and iterated based on data from external playtesters.

-Lighted, textured and iterated on the dark aesthetics.
+Lit, textured and iterated on the dark aesthetics.

 Player Fantasy

 I wanted to create a haunted, dreadful experience through an abandoned and ruined castle.
 The player should be wary of their surroundings at all times, but still feel intrigued to discover the secrets of the castle.
-Creatures once rejected by society have taken over this castle and have made it their home.
-They are resisting and fighting the player, who is trespassing their grounds.

 Design Pillars